galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/add-new-locations.md

 ---
 name: "Add New Locations to Map"
-description: "Add new locations to the map data for Codetropolis."
+about: "Add new locations to the map data for Codetropolis."
 title: "📍 Add New Locations"
 labels: ["bug", "enhancement"]
 assignees: ""